mjpclab/vue-tabber/README.md

 Specify events on label-item that will cancel delay switching.

 `delay-trigger-latency`
-Specify how long (milliseconds) need to wait before trigger the delayed switching events.
+Specify how long (in milliseconds) need to wait before trigger the delayed switching events.

 `active-index`
 The initial active index of the tab.